Glasgow · Scotland · Est. 2015

 Our Story

-Founded in 2015 by soprano Roxana Nite and conductor Razvan Luculescu, the Clyde Opera Group has made a profound impact on the world of opera.
+Founded in 2015 by soprano Roxana Nite and conductor Razvan Luculescu, Clyde Opera Grouphas become a valued part of Glasgow's operatic community.

-Our journey began with a memorable production of La Bohème in July 2016, followed by acclaimed performances of Rigoletto, Cosi fan tutte, Die Fledermaus, La Traviata, The Barber of Seville, and Rita.
+Our journey began with a memorable production of La Bohème in July 2016 and has since continued with a wide range of much-loved productions, including Rigoletto, Così fan tutte, Die Fledermaus, La Traviata, The Barber of Seville, Rita, Don Giovanni, L'Heure espagnole, and Carmen.
+Along the way, we have brought together talented singers, musicians, and audiences who share a passion for opera and live performance.

 Our Philosophy